 Proctoscopy with biopsy

-A small, rigid instrument called a proctoscope is inserted, with lubricant, into the anus to see the lining of the anal canal.
+The doctor inserts a small, rigid instrument called a proctoscope into your anus to see the lining of the anal canal.
 This may be done under a local or general anaesthetic so that a tissue sample (biopsy) can be taken at the same time.
 The biopsy will be sent to a laboratory for testing.